Love, war, protest: how Tree of the Year became celebration of untold British stories

 That hasn’t always worked.

 Several trees have been felled after being recognised.
-In 2020, a 150-year-old London plane in Hackney, known as the Happy Man Tree - and wekk-known as a local meeting point - was recognised.
-A year later - despite huge protests and a petition signed by 22,000 people - it was felled by housing developers.
-The Cubbington Pear Tree in Warwickshire – honoured in 2015 – was consigned to the same ignominious fate in 2020 to make way for HS2.
+In 2020, a 150-year-old London plane in Hackney, known as the Happy Man Tree – and well known as a local meeting point – was recognised.
+A year later, despite huge protests and a petition signed by 22,000 people, it was felled by housing developers.
+The Cubbington Pear Tree in Warwickshire, honoured in 2015, was consigned to the same ignominious fate in 2020 to make way for HS2.

 Yet, despite such unhappy endings, advocates of the annual gong insist it has done huge amounts to raise awareness about preservation and heritage.